psiz-org/psiz/README.md

 * [PsiZ Examples](examples/)

 ## Attribution
-If you use PsiZ in your work please cite one of the following:
+If you use PsiZ in your work please cite at least one of the following:
 ```
 @InProceedings{Roads_Love_2021:CVPR,
     title     = {Enriching ImageNet with Human Similarity Judgments and Psychological Embeddings},